MicrosoftDocs/microsoft-salescopilot-docs/articles/use-sales-chat.md

 ## Submit feedback

-Your feedback is crucial in helping us improve the Sales agent experience.
-If you have any feedback or encounter any issues while using the Sales agent, please submit your feedback through the Microsoft 365 Copilot chat interface.
+If you have feedback or encounter issues while using Sales agent, submit feedback through the Microsoft 365 Copilot chat interface.

 To submit feedback:

 1. Enter `/share`.
-1. Copy the debug information that is generated and share it with your Microsoft representative.
+1. Copy the generated debug information and share it with your Microsoft representative.

 ## Related information